mph005/ahh/README.md

 - **As a client, I want to rebook previous services easily so I don't have to enter all the details again**
 - **As a therapist, I want to see my upcoming appointments for the day/week**
 - **As a therapist, I want to view client information before appointments so I can prepare**
+- **As a therapist, I want to manage my availability so clients can only book when I'm working**
+- **As a therapist, I want to document treatments using SOAP notes to track client progress**
+- **As an admin, I want to see business metrics and reports to make informed decisions**
+- **As a user, I want to receive email notifications about appointments to stay informed**

 ## Project Overview